Creating and Executing a Strategic Plan

 The daily demands of running a business can feel like being caught in a whirlwind.
 Between managing customer needs, overseeing operations, and putting out unexpected fires, it's easy to find yourself constantly working in your business rather than on it.
-As Matt Aiken, business coach and board game company owner, observes:
+As Matt Aiken, business coach and board game company owner, observes: "It's sneaky how easily you can keep your head down, do the work, make progress, lead the team - and then find yourself asking: but wait, where are we going?"

 This challenge of balancing tactical execution with strategic thinking is one that nearly every business leader faces.
 The good news?
 There's a proven framework for creating and executing strategic plans that drive sustainable growth while staying true to your organization's core purpose.